When you are new to Minimalism, the thought of having a Minimalist Christmas can be daunting.

 When our kids receive more gifts, they get into a “what’s next, what’s next” frenzy, and when they receive less, they get giddy about things like slippers.
 Seriously… our oldest’s reaction to getting slippers is one of the best reactions we’ve ever gotten.

 This one is also strange and I can’t explain why this happens, but the girls play with, use, and generally enjoy their gifts more when they have less of them.

 When they receive more, the gifts tend to get played with quickly and then forgotten.

 How to Have a Minimalist Christmas With Kids

 Alright, now let’s get into the nitty-gritty of how to do this.

-The biggest concern that most parents have when they consider having a Minimalist Christmas is that they worry that their children will feel left out, or disappointed, or weird if they don’t have as extravagant of a Christmas as their friends do.
+Most parents’ biggest worry about having a Minimalist Christmas is that their children will feel left out, or disappointed, or weird if they don’t have as extravagant of a Christmas as their friends do.

 But by using these tricks, our girls have never felt left out… even though they receive far less for Christmas than their friends and cousins.

 And when I say far less… I mean FAR less.
 It’s probably somewhere around half the amount of gifts.

 (And if you prefer to watch instead of read, check out this video:)